Kafū, aged forty-one.

 April 6th.

-The sun stood high; still I felt reluctant to rise.
+The sun stood high, yet I remained reluctant to rise.

 April 7th.

-The spring night at last invited a leisurely stroll.
+The spring night at last proved suitable for a stroll.

 As I passed by the storytelling hall in Hatchōbori, I saw signs for Tenzan Eishō and others.

-I happened to encounter Mr. Yoshii Yū there.
+By chance, I encountered Mr. Yoshii Isamu there.

-This evening, I read Tenzan’s signature piece *Sayo Koromo Sōshi*.
+This evening Tenzan performed his signature piece *Sayo Koromo Sōshi*.

 April 8th.

-As usual, in the early morning when the shamisen was played, I went to Umekichi’s for practice.
+As usual, striking the shamisen plectrum in the early morning, I went to Umekichi's for practice.

-Along the way, on the streetcar avenue, I saw a lame man leisurely pushing the cart he rode in with a bamboo cane.
+On the way, along the streetcar avenue, I saw a disabled man pushing along the cart he rode upon with a bamboo cane, moving leisurely.

-It was as though he were poling a small boat.
+It was as if he were poling a small boat.

 April 9th.

-A copy of Charles Guérin’s poetry collection *L’Homme Intérieur* was sent to me from Brazil by Horiguchi Daigaku.
+A volume of Charles Guérin’s poetry collection L’Homme Intérieur arrived from Brazil through Horiguchi Daigaku.

-In the afternoon, I went to the Ichimura-za and listened to Umekichi and the Kiyomoto group perform "Hōmyō."
+In the afternoon I visited Ichimura-za and listened to Umekichi and his Kiyomoto troupe perform Yasuna.

 April 10th.

-I was overwhelmed with proofreading the printed text of *Amerika Monogatari*.
+I was overwhelmed with proofreading the printing of *Amerika Monogatari*.

 April 12th.

-In the evening, Kiyomoto Umekichi came to visit, accompanied by his wife.
+In the evening, Kiyomoto Umekichi visited, accompanied by his wife.

 April 13th.

-In the afternoon, Mr. Sakai Kiyoshi came to visit.
+In the afternoon, Mr. Sakai Kiyoshi came for a discussion.

-In the evening, intending to take supper, I went out to Ginza Street and saw men and women returning from flower viewing jostling in crowds.
+In the evening, I went out to Ginza Avenue intending to dine, and upon looking, found a throng of men and women returning from cherry blossom viewing.

 April 14th.

-In Fujimichō, I took a low-class prostitute out drinking and viewed the night cherry blossoms at Kudan Shrine.
+In Fujimichō, I drank and took a lowly courtesan to view the night cherry blossoms at Kudanshaden.

 April 15th.